About USETSU presets (English)

 05 SHIORI-A

-"Shiori" is a preset that pairs well with natural light portraits.
-Initially, I infused the shadows with amber similar to "WABI-A", but considering its compatibility with skin tones, I opted for green.
+Shiori is a preset that pairs well with natural light portraits.
+Initially, I infused the shadows with amber similar to WABI-A, but considering its compatibility with skin tones, I opted for green.
 This gave the photos a more refined finish.
 For skin colors, please adjust as needed using masks or the red and orange in HSL.
 This preset is recommended not just for portraits of people, but also for animal photography.

 06 SHIORI-B

-"SHIORI-A" is a different character variant of the original.
+SHIORI-A is a different character variant of the original.
 The contrast has been optimized for portraits.
 By adding cyan-blue through the tone curve and color grading, it yields a cool-toned portrait.
 It effectively removes any excess yellow from the frame, often making it a perfect match for product photography at first try.
 As with the other presets, please adjust skin tones as needed using masks or the red and orange in HSL.

 【細み】